mjhea0/flask-rethink/readme.md

 # Rethink Flask: A Simple todo list powered by Flask and RethinkDB

 After a number of requests for a basic [Flask](http://flask.pocoo.org/) and [RethinkDB](http://www.rethinkdb.com/) template, I decided to go ahead and write a blog post.
+This is that post.

 > BTW: We always welcome requests.
 If you have something you'd like us to write about, shoot us an email, comment on another blog post, or just tackle us on the street.